job/gpgpass/README.md

 The tool will try to use a gpg-agent if it's running.
 If it's not, you will have to enter the password for your key every time a file is decrypted.

+The tool will decrypt a file into memory.
+If you are worried your computer's memory is not safe, don't use this tool.

 ## Prerequisites
 * GnuPG
 * GIT